Bloch sphere

 The Bloch sphere is a unit 2-sphere, with antipodal points corresponding to a pair of mutually orthogonal state vectors.
 The north and south poles of the Bloch sphere are typically chosen to correspond to the standard basis vectors $|0\rangle$ and $|1\rangle$, respectively, which in turn might correspond e.g. to the spin-up and spin-down states of an electron.
 This choice is arbitrary, however.
 The points on the surface of the sphere correspond to the pure states of the system, whereas the interior points correspond to the mixed states.
 The Bloch sphere may be generalized to an n-level quantum system, but then the visualization is less useful.

-For historical reasons, in optics the Bloch sphere is also known as the Poincaré sphere and specifically represents different types of polarizations.
-Six common polarization types exist and are called Jones vectors.
-Indeed Henri Poincaré was the first to suggest the use of this kind of geometrical representation at the end of 19th century, as a three-dimensional representation of Stokes parameters.

 The natural metric on the Bloch sphere is the Fubini–Study metric.
 The mapping from the unit 3-sphere in the two-dimensional state space $\mathbb{C}^2$ to the Bloch sphere is the Hopf fibration, with each ray of spinors mapping to one point on the Bloch sphere.

 Definition

 Given an orthonormal basis, any pure state $|\psi\rangle$ of a two-level quantum system can be written as a superposition of the basis vectors $|0\rangle$ and $|1\rangle$, where the coefficient of (or contribution from) each of the two basis vectors is a complex number.
 This means that the state is described by four real numbers.
-However only the relative phase between the coefficients of the two basis vectors has any physical meaning (the phase of the quantum system is not directly measurable), so that there is redundancy in this description.
+However, only the relative phase between the coefficients of the two basis vectors has any physical meaning (the phase of the quantum system is not directly measurable), so that there is redundancy in this description.
 We can take the coefficient of $|0\rangle$ to be real and non-negative.
 This allows the state to be described by only three real numbers, giving rise to the three dimensions of the Bloch sphere.

 We also know from quantum mechanics that the total probability of the system has to be one: